Anne Carrión Toale, Esq.

 In her legal career, Ms. Toale has worked in private practice in both plaintiff personal injury and insurance defense firms; as an appellate Assistant Attorney General, a Special Assistant County Attorney, and an enforcement attorney for the Department of Revenue.

-Ms. Toale is admitted to the Florida Bar, all Florida Federal Courts, the United States Court of Federal Claims, and the United States Courts of Appeal for the Eleventh Circuit and the Federal Circuit.
+Ms. Toale is admitted to the Florida Bar, the Middle District of Florida, the Southern District of Florida, the United States Court of Federal Claims, the United States Courts of Appeal for the Eleventh Circuit, and the Federal Circuit.

-Professionally, Ms. Toale is a member of the Court of Federal Claims Bar Association, the Florida Bar, and the Sarasota County Bar Association.
-She is a member of the exclusive National Trial Lawyers Top 100 Trial Lawyers group.
-She served two terms as president of the Palm Beach County Chapter of the Florida Association for Women Lawyers, served as Director of the Sarasota County Chapter of the Florida Association for Women Lawyers, and She is a member of the Junior League of Sarasota.
-She is married and has two children.
+Ms. Toale is a member of the Court of Federal Claims Bar Association, the Florida Bar, and the Sarasota County Bar Association.
+She served two terms as president of the Palm Beach County Chapter of the Florida Association for Women Lawyers, served as Director of the Sarasota County Chapter of the Florida Association for Women Lawyers.
+She is a member of the Junior League of Sarasota.
+Anne is married and has two teenagers.

-Ms. Toale also writes a quarterly vaccine injury newsletter and vaccine injury blog that summarizes recent cases and court decisions, reviews relevant medical literature, and keeps the Vaccine Injury legal community updated on current news.
+Ms. Toale also writes a quarterly vaccine injury newsletter that summarizes recent cases and court decisions and keeps the Vaccine Injury legal community updated on current news.

 Selected Awards, Publications, and Presentations